-For comparison, the unemployment rate for January 2021 was 4.3% for Orange County, 6.0% for North Carolina and 6.8% for the United States.
+For comparison, the average unemployment rate for 2024 was 3.6% for Chapel Hill, 3.2% for Orange County, 3.6% for North Carolina and 4.0% for the United States.

 Government and Major Services

 GOVERNMENT STRUCTURE

 The Town has a Council-Manager form of government.
 The Town Council is comprised of a Mayor and an eight-member Council.
 All Council Members serve four-year terms.
 The Mayor and four Council Members are elected every two years.
 All elections are on a non-partisan basis.
 The Council appoints the Town Manager and Town Attorney.
 The Mayor presides over the Council meetings and has full voting privileges.
 The Town Manager is the chief administrative officer of the Town.
 Town departments are responsible to the Town Manager for the provision of public services.